youis11/Multiplayer-Networks-Game/README.md

 ## Description

-This is a 1 vs 1 traditional Pong game.
-The first player to score 10 points will be the winner of the match.
+Pong is a two-dimensional sports game that simulates table tennis.
+The player controls an in-game paddle by moving it vertically across the left or right side of the screen.
+They can compete against another player controlling a second paddle on the opposing side.
+Players use the paddles to hit a ball back and forth.
+The goal is for each player to reach ten points before the opponent; points are earned when one fails to return the ball to the other.

 ## Links